 Socialist surge in election unsettles Peru's financial markets

-LONDON, April 12 (Reuters) - Peru's financial markets looked set for a rough ride on Monday after socialist candidate Pedro Castillo, who had largely slipped under the radar, took the lead in the first round of the country's presidential election.
+LONDON/LIMA, April 12 (Reuters) - Peru's currency fell more than 2% in opening trading on Monday and the country's 2030 sovereign bond hit a more than seven-month low after socialist candidate Pedro Castillo unexpectedly took the lead in the first round of the country's presidential election.

 Official results were still to be announced, but exit polls pointed to far-left candidate Castillo facing off against pro-business Keiko Fujimori in a second-round run-off vote in June.